What is Upcycling and Why is it Important? (Explained)

 Furniture

-Furniture has a long lifespan but for various reasons that can be cut short (e.g. moving, purchasing new furniture).
-Some people want to buy new furniture because they feel it no longer fits their décor or they think it is outdated.
+Furniture has a long lifespan, but for various reasons, it can be cut short (e.g., moving or purchasing new furniture).
+Some people want to buy new furniture because they feel it no longer fits their décor or is outdated.
 However, instead of buying new furniture, it can easily be upcycled.

-Garage sales are another great place to find a quality piece of furniture to make your own.
+Garage sales are another great place to find quality furniture to make your own.
 All you need is sandpaper, paint, and hardware.
-This benefits the environment since furniture is bulky and hard to dispose of.
+Since furniture is bulky and hard to dispose of, this benefits the environment.

 Examples of Upcycling Include: